1) How often will artworks be rotated through Gallery One?

-The other artwork groupings in Gallery One will be on display through December 2015.
+The other artwork groupings in Gallery One will be on display through Summer 2016.
 Individual objects not grouped with a touchscreen may be rotated earlier.
 We have already changed some objects in Gallery One.

 2) Why is there no audio component to the videos that interpret art in Gallery One?

 Gallery One is a very active (and sometimes noisy) space.
 Most videos and slideshows for the artwork displayed in Gallery One are silent.
 However, we are reassessing whether to include sound in the videos associated with Gallery One in the app.

 Videos associated with objects in other galleries have narration.
 We encourage you to bring headphones.
 In addition, ear buds are available for purchase in the museum store for $2.95.

 3) How do I know what grouping I am near in Gallery One?

 There are labels on the wall above each grouping.
 For example, 1C identifies the sculpture grouping.

 1) Can you explain the Collection Wall?
 What is it?
 How does it work?

 The Collection Wall is a visual exploration of our collection.
 The display alternates between all artworks currently on view and approximately 30 themes that showcase art from different disciplines side by side.
 The themes change every 42 seconds, so the Collection Wall is always in motion.

 If you touch any of the images on the wall, you can explore other artworks related by the time period in which it was created, by medium, or by curatorial department.
 The wall will also tell you where the object is located in the galleries!